-The Topic Expert Group on Education and training of the multi-disciplinary team working in neonatology develops standards related to education and training requirements for neonatal health practitioners.
+Access the standards here The Topic Expert Group on Education and training of the multi-disciplinary team working in neonatology develops standards related to education and training requirements for neonatal health practitioners.
 The focus of the standards lies on how education and training shall be structured and which topics are relevant in curricula.

-Charlotte Bouvard, France

-Dr Marina Boykova, Russia/USA

-Prof Karl Heinz Brisch, Germany

-Prof Duygu Gözen, Turkey

-Prof Moshe Hod, Israel

-Thomas Kühn, Germany

-Dr Trudi Mannix, Australia

-Marni Panas, Canada

-Dr Julia Petty, UK

-Dr Mirjam Schuler Barazzoni,

-Switzerland

-Natascia Simeone, Italy

-Dr Dalia Stoniene, Lithuania

-Dr Inge Tency, Belgium

-Nicole Thiele, Germany Dr Inga Warren, UK
+Members of the TEG Charlotte Bouvard, France Dr Marina Boykova, Russia/USA Prof Karl Heinz Brisch, Germany Prof Duygu Gözen, Turkey Prof Moshe Hod, Israel Thomas Kühn, Germany Dr Trudi Mannix, Australia Prof Karel O'Brien, Canada Marni Panas, Canada Dr Julia Petty, UK Dr Mirjam Schuler Barazzoni, Switzerland Natascia Simeone, Italy Dr Dalia Stoniene, Lithuania Dr Inge Tency, Belgium Nicole Thiele, Germany Dr Inga Warren, UK Our heartfelt thanks go to our former Chair Professor Charles C. Roehr, UK/Germany and Dr Morten Breindahl for their valuable contributions.
 "The new standards will be an important guide for policy makers, regulators and education providers.
 The goal is that babies and their families in Europe will consistently, and sustainably, receive evidence-based care, delivered by a multidisciplinary team who has received high-quality specialist education and training.
 With healthcare delivery across Europe based on those principles, we can be confident that babies and their families will have improved outcomes and lead happy and healthy lives."
+Chairs of the TEG